LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/mtls-client.md

 # Interface: IMTLSClient

-Interface definition for the MTLS Client.
+Interface definition for the mTLS Client.

 ## Table of contents